KnorpelSenf/bladestitching/README.md

 Source code and more for Steffen Trog's bachelor thesis.

+## About

+So far, this repo contains code that performs the following tasks:

+1) Preprocessing.
+This includes:
+    * Take AVI video files recorded by drones flying along rotor blades of wind engines as input,
+    * Trim the videos to the relevant parts, and
+    * Sample JPG images from the trimmed video at a given fps rate

+All code will be provided with at least a minimal documentation.

 ## Installation

 Clone the repo, e. g. using SSH, and execute: